-Today, Camp Wonder Hands is a five-day, four-night camp for children ages 7-15.
+Today, Camp Wonder Hands is a six-day, five-night camp for children ages 7-15.
 Held at Camp Kinard, near Batesburg-Leesville, South Carolina, the camp is a program of Palmetto Health Children's Hospital.
-Each camper attends on a scholarship provided by Children's Hospital or private, civic and corporate donations.
+Each camper attends on a scholarship provided by Children's Hospital through private, civic and corporate donations to Palmetto Health Foundation.
 There is no cost to the family.

 2018 camp dates and registration

 - Camp Wonder Hands – Sunday, June 24–Friday, June 29, 2018